Lichtblick-Suite/lichtblick/app/panels/NodePlayground/index.help.md

 #### Using Global Variables

-The publisher function will receive all of the Webviz global variables as an object every time it is called.
+The publisher function will receive all of the global variables as an object every time it is called.
 If the global variables change, the publisher function will automatically re-run with the new values:

 ```typescript
 import { Input, Messages } from "ros";